R4kaaaN/cheatsheets/rsync/rsync_English.md

 1 directory, 5 files
 ```

-I've added one file, `4.txt`.
+We've added one file, `4.txt`.

-Now let's use `-u` and verify what is going to be synced/copied with dry-run `-n` of cource we will compair with checksum `-c` to be more precise ;)
+Now let's use `-u` and verify what is going to be synced/copied with dry-run `-n` of course we will compair based on checksum `-c` to be more precise ;)

 ```bash
 $ rsync -avunc tests/ backups/